Skip to content

 Overnight Breakfast Enchiladas

 This breakfast enchiladas recipe is an easy and filling savory breakfast option.
-Similar to my overnight breakfast casserole with sausage, you can assemble this casserole ahead, store in the fridge overnight, and then bake it in the morning.
+Similar to my overnight breakfast casserole with sausage, you can assemble make-ahead, store in the fridge overnight, and then bake in the morning.
 It’s a real timesaver!

-The casserole starts with tortillas loaded with breakfast sausage, potatoes, and cheese then instead of traditional enchilada sauce, you’ll pour over some eggs which will cook up into creamy scrambled perfection.
-Top the enchiladas with chopped tomatoes, green onions, and more cheese and you’ll have a breakfast everyone will love!
+The casserole starts with tortillas loaded with sausage, potatoes, and cheese and then is topped with eggs which cook up into creamy scrambled perfection.
+Top with tomatoes, green onions or salsa for a Mexican-inspired breakfast just like huevos rancheros, breakfast tacos or breakfast burritos!

 Ingredients in Breakfast Enchiladas

-This enchilada breakfast casserole depends on common, easy-to-find ingredients which is another bonus when making this recipe!
+This easy enchilada breakfast casserole is made with easy-to-find ingredients which is another bonus when making this recipe!

 Breakfast enchiladas ingredients on counter.